klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/klay.md

 caver.rpc.klay.accountCreated(address [, blockNumber] [, callback])
 ```

 Returns `true` if the account associated with the address is created in the Klaytn blockchain platform.
-It return `false` otherwise.
+It returns `false` otherwise.

 **Parameters**